-I journaled dialogues between my hurting Inner Child and My Sacred Inner Beloved, the endearing name I gave to the Holy Spirit.
+I journaled dialogues between my wounded Inner Child and My Sacred Inner Beloved, the endearing name I gave to the Holy Spirit.
 I poured out my misery to my Sacred Inner Beloved, and He responded with the most loving adoration I have ever experienced.
 He wrote me love letters that surpassed anything I could expect from a man.
 I was courting my Sacred Inner Beloved, or was it He who was wooing me?

 I walked every morning at Lake Lanier.
 It was there at the waters edge that I felt closest to God.

 I needed to set good boundaries and establish good self-care routines.
 I needed to say “yes” only when it was good for me, and assert a firm “no” to people and activities that were not good for me.

-Slowly, I began to recover, knowing myself better and deepening my relationship with my Sacred Inner Beloved.
-Understanding my temperament as a Highly Sensitive Person, and an introvert, I learned to trust myself, and to open myself to others who could truly be there for me.
-I posted a guardian at the inner door to my heart, who proclaimed a loud “no” to emotional or physical abuse.
+Slowly I began to recover.
+I came to know myself better as I deepened my relationship with my Sacred Inner Beloved.
+I understood my temperament as a Highly Sensitive Person and an introvert, and I learned to trust myself.
+This helped me form relationships with others who could truly support me.
+I posted a guardian at the door to my heart who proclaimed a loud “no” to emotional or physical abuse.

-God was healing me, day after day, like gentle rain soaking into the Earth.
+God healed me day after day, like gentle rain soaking into the Earth.

-Like the Phoenix rising from the ashes, parts of my old personality died that needed to melt away.
-A new identity slowly emerged.
+Like the Phoenix rising from the ashes, parts of my old personality melted away, and a new identity slowly emerged.

 My Dark Night of the Soul led me to my Authentic Self, reborn into wholeness.